syncthing/docs/specs/bep-v1.rst

     |            |  <-----------   \           /
     +------------+     Updates      \---------/

-Read Only
+Send Only
 ^^^^^^^^^

-In read only mode, a device does not apply any updates from the cluster, but publishes changes of its local folder to the cluster as usual.
+In send-only mode, a device does not apply any updates from the cluster, but publishes changes of its local folder to the cluster as usual.
 The local folder can be seen as a "master copy" that is never affected by the actions of other cluster devices.